UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/Place_based_intro.md

 All address data are sent by the LPS to our trusted third party – NHS Digital Health and Care Wales (DHCW).
 This address data is only used for place-based linkage and geocoding, subject to individual LPS approval.

-Visit [**UK LLC Explore**](https://explore.ukllc.ac.uk/) to discover more about each place-based dataset, including variable names, labels, and values.
+Visit <strong><a href="https://explore.ukllc.ac.uk/" target="_blank" rel="noopener noreferrer">UK LLC Explore</a></strong> to discover more about each place-based dataset, including variable names, labels, and values.

 **Table 1** A summary of the place-based datasets available in the UK LLC TRE, grouped by theme.

 | Dataset name | Primary domain | Secondary domain | Summary | Coverage | Smallest data resolution | Data available in TRE | Owner |
 |--------------|----------------|------------------|---------|----------|---------------------------|------------------------|--------|